 East Helena

-USEPA is overseeing the Custodial Trust’s cleanup of the East Helena Site under federal hazardous waste laws, including the Resource Conservation & Recovery Act (RCRA) and the Comprehensive Environmental Response, Compensation & Liability Act (CERCLA or Superfund).
-EPA consults with the USDOJ, USFWS, MDEQ, and MDOJ on Montana Custodial Trust environmental actions, which are focused on soil and groundwater contamination caused by more than a century of smelting lead, zinc, and other ores at the East Helena facility.
-USDOI and the USFWS will undertake natural resource restoration to be paid from funds held in trust for USDOI by the Montana Custodial Trust.
+U.S. EPA is overseeing the Custodial Trust’s cleanup of the East Helena Site under federal hazardous waste laws, including the Resource Conservation and Recovery Act (RCRA) and the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA or Superfund).
+EPA consults with the U.S. Department of Justice (U.S. DOJ), U.S. Fish and Wildlife Service (U.S. FWS), Montana DEQ, and Montana Department of Justice (MTDOJ) on Montana Custodial Trust environmental actions, which are focused on soil and groundwater contamination caused by a century of smelting ores at the East Helena facility.
+U.S. DOI and the U.S. FWS will undertake natural resource restoration to be paid from funds held in trust for U.S. DOI by the Montana Custodial Trust.
 The State also plans significant restoration activities at the East Helena Site utilizing funds paid directly to MDOJ as part of the ASARCO bankruptcy settlement.
-Under Superfund, EPA is completing the cleanup of lead-contaminated soils in private residential yards and other private properties in East Helena not owned by the Custodial Trust.
-EPA’s residential cleanup activities are funded by a separate trust established prior to the ASARCO bankruptcy settlement.
+Under Superfund, U.S. EPA is completing the cleanup of lead-contaminated soils in private residential yards and other private properties in East Helena not owned by the Custodial Trust.
+U.S. EPA’s residential cleanup activities are funded by a separate trust established prior to the ASARCO bankruptcy settlement.

 Land Development and Sale